BaronBalt/sleep-analyzer-app/README.md

 ## Technical changes

-- Converted code to use MVVM-pattern.
+- Converted code to use MVVM-pattern
-- Completely removed the DataModel singleton and made many new files to handle what DataModel did before.
+- Completely removed the DataModel singleton and made many new files to handle what DataModel did before
 - All ViewModels now have factorys and use dependency injection

 ## Added feature(s)